System Prompt Poisoning: Persistent Attacks on Large Language Models Beyond User Injection: Abstract

 \section{Abstract}

-Large language models (LLMs) have gained widespread adoption across diverse applications due to their impressive generative capabilities.
-Their plug-and-play nature enables both developers and end users to interact with these models through simple prompts.
-However, as LLMs become more integrated into various systems in diverse domains, concerns around their security are growing.
-Existing studies mainly focus on threats arising from \textit{user prompts} (e.g. prompt injection attack) and model output (e.g. model inversion attack), while the security of \textit{system prompts} remains largely overlooked.
-This work bridges the critical gap.
-We introduce \textit{system prompt poisoning}, a new attack vector against LLMs that, unlike traditional user prompt injection, poisons system prompts hence persistently impacts all subsequent user interactions and model responses.
-We systematically investigate four practical attack strategies in various poisoning scenarios.
-Through demonstration on both generative and reasoning LLMs, we show that system prompt poisoning is highly feasible without requiring jailbreak techniques, and effective across a wide range of tasks, including those in mathematics, coding, logical reasoning, and natural language processing.
-Importantly, our findings reveal that the attack remains effective even when user prompts employ advanced prompting techniques like chain-of-thought (CoT).
-We also show that such techniques, including CoT and retrieval-augmentation-generation (RAG), which are proven to be effective for improving LLM performance in a wide range of tasks, are significantly weakened in their effectiveness by system prompt poisoning.
+Large language models (LLMs) have gained widespread adoption across diverse domains and applications.
+However, as LLMs become more integrated into various systems, concerns around their security are growing.
+Existing relevant studies mainly focus on threats arising from \textit{user prompts} (e.g., prompt injection attack) and model output (e.g. model inversion attack), while the security of \textit{system prompts} remains largely overlooked.
+This work bridges this critical gap.
+We introduce \textit{system prompt poisoning}, a new attack vector against LLMs that, unlike traditional user prompt injection, poisons system prompts and persistently impacts all subsequent user interactions and model responses.
+We propose three practical attack strategies: brute-force poisoning, adaptive in-context poisoning, and adaptive chain-of-thought (CoT) poisoning, and introduce \textit{Auto-SPP}, a framework that automates the poisoning of system prompts with these strategies.
+Our comprehensive evaluation across four reasoning and non-reasoning LLMs, four distinct attack scenarios, and two challenging domains (mathematics and coding) reveals the attack's severe impact.
+The findings demonstrate that system prompt poisoning is not only highly effective, drastically degrading task performance in all scenario-strategy combinations, but also persistent and robust, remaining potent even when user prompts employ prompting-augmented techniques like CoT.
+Critically, our results highlight the stealthiness of this attack by showing that current black-box based prompt injection defenses cannot effectively defend against it.